Symplectic Neural Flows for Modeling and Discovery: Introduction

 The surge in interest in PINNs stems from the limitations of traditional numerical solvers, which often struggle with computationally demanding scenarios, such as high-dimensional problems, non-linear and non-smooth PDEs requiring expensive fine grid discretization, and the need for repeated simulations across varying domain geometries, parameters, and different initial and boundary conditions \cite{han2018solving}.

-Incorporating physical constraints, such as energy conservation, within PINNs has led to the development of structured neural networks \cite{celledoni2021structure, galimberti2023hamiltonian, jin2020sympnets, celledoni2023dynamical}, for example enforcing point symmetry equivariance into the network architectures \cite{arora2024invariant, lagrave2022equivariant, shumaylov2024liealgebracanonicalizationequivariant}.
+Incorporating physical constraints, such as energy conservation, within PINNs has led to the development of structured neural networks \cite{celledoni2021structure, galimberti2023hamiltonian, jin2020sympnets, celledoni2023dynamical,tierz2025graph,hernandez2022thermodynamics}, for example enforcing point symmetry equivariance into the network architectures \cite{arora2024invariant, lagrave2022equivariant, shumaylov2024liealgebracanonicalizationequivariant}.
 It is crucial to note that while PINNs leverage physical constraints for regularization, they do not typically enforce these constraints explicitly within their architecture.
 This contrasts with our work, which does not follow a PINN-based strategy but focuses on constructing \emph{neural networks that intrinsically preserve the symplectic structure} of the phase space.

-\paragraph{Symplecticity in Neural Networks} In recent years, there has been a surge of research dedicated to integrating symplectic structures into neural networks modeling Hamiltonian systems.
+\paragraph{Symplecticity in Neural Networks} \one{The study of Hamiltonian and Lagrangian systems in the context of neural networks is motivated by several applications.
+The most popular is the discovery and simulation of physical systems, \cite{offen_symplectic_2022,OBERBLOBAUM2023114780,bertalanLearningHamiltonianSystems2019,Burby_2020,jin2020sympnets,tapley2024symplectic,greydanusHamiltonian2019,thangamuthu2022unravelling}, as we do in our work.
+Still, we also mention their relevance to improve the network adversarial robustness \cite{zhao2023adversarial}, the network trainability by preventing vanishing gradient issues \cite{galimberti2023hamiltonian}, or also in generative modeling through the paradigm of flow matching \cite{liu2023generalized,koshizuka2022neural,neklyudov2023computational}.} In recent years, there has been a surge of research dedicated to integrating symplectic structures into neural networks modeling Hamiltonian systems.
 These efforts can be broadly classified into two categories: \emph{fixed-step} and \emph{variable-step} methods, with significant variations in how the symplectic structure is used.

 \emph{Fixed-step methods} explicitly construct a symplectic mapping between consecutive time steps.
 Examples include SympNet \cite{jin2020sympnets}, and H\'enonNet \cite{Burby_2020}, which can interface with separable and non-separable Hamiltonian systems.
 Despite the symplectic constraint, these networks are universal approximators within the space of symplectic maps \cite{jin2020sympnets,tapley2024symplectic} and lead to controlled prediction errors \cite{pmlr-v139-chen21r}.